VulcanJS/vulcan-docs/source/schema-properties.md

 #### `description`

-A description that will be used as help text for the field.
+A description that will be used as help text for the field in forms and in the GraphQL API.

-## Other Properties

-#### `mustComplete` (`Users` only)

-You can mark a field as `mustComplete: true` to indicate that it should be completed when the user signs up.
-If you're using the Forum example, a form will then pop up prompting the user to complete their profile with the missing fields.